 Development and Testing

 On February 24th 1948 the first wooden XB-51 mock-up was inspected by an Air Force Contractor review board, after which a young and promising test pilot, Glenn Edwards, was assigned to lead flight evaluations.
-Two months later however Edwards was killed while testing Northrop’s YB-49 Flying Wing at Muroc Field, with company pilot Pat Tibbs drafted in to replace him.
+Two months later however Edwards was killed while testing Northrop’s YB-49 Flying Wing at Muroc Field, and company pilot Pat Tibbs was drafted in to replace him.